utm-cssc/utmhacklab.tech/resources/react/README.md

 # React

 ## What is React
-React (also known as ReactJS or React.js) is an open-source declarative, efficient and flexiable JavaScript library for building user interfaces.
+React (also known as ReactJS or React.js) is an open-source declarative, efficient and flexible JavaScript library for building user interfaces.
 React was developed by Facebook and first deployed in the Facebook news feed in 2011.

 React.js lets you compose complex UIs from small, isolated and resuable pieces of code called "components".
 In terms of websites and web applications, UIs are the collection of on-screen menus, search bars, buttons, and anything else someone interacts with to use a website or app.